-Policy 1.

-Increased coordination

-between airport planning and

-land use planning on both

-regional and local levels

-should be promoted.

-Consistent: Alternative 1 would promote coordination between airport and land use planning, as development of Alternative 1 would include major airfield, terminal, and ground access improvements which would require an amendment to, and determination of consistency with, the approved Airport Land Use Plan (ALUP).
+Policy Comparison Policy 1.
+Increased coordination between airport planning and land use planning on both regional and local levels should be promoted.
+Alternative 1 Consistent: Alternative 1 would promote coordination between airport and land use planning, as development of Alternative 1 would include major airfield, terminal, and ground access improvements which would require an amendment to, and determination of consistency with, the approved Airport Land Use Plan (ALUP).
 These changes are almost entirely focused on adjustments to roads and airport-related uses on airport property and would not create conflicts or incompatibility with existing airport adjacent uses.
 The proposed airfield improvements would be designed in conformance with FAA safety requirements and would be consistent with ALUP policies addressing RPZs and would limit uses within these zones.
-Refer to Section 4.7.2, Safety, of the SPAS EIR for a discussion regarding land uses within the RPZ for each alternative.
+Refer to Section 4.7.2, Safety , of the SPAS EIR for a discussion regarding land uses within the RPZ for each alternative.
 Alternative 1 would not conflict with the general and noise-related policies of the ALUP, as LAWA would continue to adhere to the guidelines of the California Airport Noise Standards and make progress towards achieving full compatibility of all eligible land uses affected by aircraft noise under the ANMP, in compliance with ALUP policy.
 In addition, Alternative 1 would be consistent with the objectives of the Caltrans Airport Land Use Planning Handbook regarding noise, overflight, safety, and airspace protection.
-Consistency with the Caltrans Handbook is accomplished through implementation of LAWA's ANMP, which also involves coordination with local jurisdictions, and Alternative 1 would also be carried out in compliance with the City of Los Angeles Planning and Zoning Code, Section 12.50, Airport Approach and Zoning Regulations, and FAR Part 77.
-Alternative 1 would be consistent with ALUP policies and the Caltrans Handbook objectives, and, as such, it would promote coordination between airport and land use planning at the regional and local levels.
-In addition, LAWA serves on SCAG's Aviation Technical Advisory Committee (ATAC), which is a group of aviation professionals who provide SCAG with technical and professional expertise on regional aviation issues.
-ATAC serves as an information-sharing forum for airport representatives, aviation professionals, and interested parties throughout the region.
-Furthermore, as described below and in Table 2, Alternative 1 would be consistent with SCAG's Compass Blueprint Growth Vision and would promote attainment of other SCAG policies in the 2012-2035 RTP/SCS that relate to airport, surface transportation, and land use planning

-Consistent: Alternative 2 would promote coordination between airport and land use planning, as development of Alternative 2 would include major airfield, terminal, and ground access improvements which would require an amendment to, and determination of consistency with, the approved ALUP.
+Consistency with the Caltrans Handbook is accomplished through implementative 1 would also be carried out in compliance with the City of Los Angeles Planning and Zoning Code, Section 12.50, Airport Approach and Zoning Regulations, and FAR Part 77.
+Alternative 1 would promote coordination between airport and land use planning at the regional and local levels.
+In addition, LAWA serves on SCAG's Aviation Technical Advisory Committee (ATAC), which is a group of aviation professionals, and intreested parties throughout the region.
+Furthermore, as described below and in Table 2, Alternative 1 would be consistent with SCAG's Compass Blueprint Growth Vision and would promote attainment of othe Alternative 2 Consistent: Alternative 2 would promote coordination between airport and land use planning, as development of Alternative 2 would include major airfield, terminal, and ground access improvements which would require an amendment to, and determination of consistency with, the approved ALUP.
 The improvements proposed under Alternative 2 would be consistent with ALUP policies, the Caltrans Handbook objectives, SCAG's 2004 Compass Blueprint Growth Vision Report and RTP/SCS, as described above under Policy 1, Alternative 1.
 In addition, LAWA's participation in the ATAC provides coordinated information-sharing on aviation issues.
 As such, development of Alternative 2 would promote coordination between airport and land use planning at the regional and local levels.

-Consistent: Alternative 3 would promote coordination between airport and land use planning, as development of Alternative 3 would include major airfield, terminal, and ground access improvements.
+Alternative 3 Consistent: Alternative 3 would promote coordination between airport and land use planning, as development of Alternative 3 would include major airfield, terminal, and ground access improvements.
 Implementation of Alternative 3 would not require an amendment to the approved ALUP, as the planned improvements are already consistent with the currently approved ALUP.
 As such, the improvements proposed under Alternative 3 would be consistent with ALUP policies and the Caltrans Handbook objectives, as described above under Policy 1, Alternative 1.
 In addition, LAWA's participation in the ATAC provides coordinated information-sharing on aviation issues.
 As such, development of Alternative 3 would promote coordination between airport and land use planning at the regional and local levels.